Ironic (song): Commercial performance

+In the United Kingdom, "Ironic" debuted at and peaked at number 11 on April 20, 1996.
+It left the chart eight weeks later at number 67.
+On the Norwegian Singles Charts, it debuted at number 18, and later peaked at number four, staying there for five weeks.
+"Ironic" remained on the chart for seventeen weeks.
+In January 2025, the song was certified double-platinum by the British Phonographic Industry (BPI), denoting 1,200,000 units sold and streamed in the UK.
+In Belgium, reached number six on the Ultratop 50 (Flanders region) and number nine on the Ultratop 50 (Wallonia region).

 Music video

-A Lincoln Continental Mark V. In the music video, Morissette appears driving a similar car.
+A Lincoln Continental Mark V. In the music video, Morissette drives a similar car.

-The music video for "Ironic" was directed by Stéphane Sednaoui and released on January 23, 1996.
-In the beginning of the video, Morissette is at a gas station, walking to her automobile (1978 Lincoln Continental Mark V) with a cup of coffee in her hand.
-Then, she drives her car through a winter landscape, and she begins to sing the song's first verse.
-When it comes to the chorus, a second Morissette comes in.
-She is in a green sweater and sits in the backseat on the passenger side.
-When the first chorus ends, a third Morissette comes in, and she is in a yellow sweater with braided hair, also in the backseat, but on the driver's side.
-Along the way, the yellow Morissette is singing and eating at the same time, and when it comes to the second verse, a fourth and last Morissette comes in, she is in a red sweater sitting in the front passenger seat.
-During the second chorus, she climbs out of the window when they are still driving and almost gets knocked out by a bridge, but still manages a smile after doing so.
-The camera comes back to the driving Morissette, after the breakdown, and she takes off her hat, tosses it into the back seat, and becomes as loud as the other three while singing the song.
-When Morissette sings the outro, she is still driving through the winter landscape, and suddenly the car breaks down (possibly having run out of gas, which may be "ironic" in itself since the video started with her at a gas station).
-Morissette (as the driver) gets out of the car, and all her "passengers" have disappeared.
+Stéphane Sednaoui directed the music video for "Ironic", and it was released on January 23, 1996.
+It was filmed on the snowy streets of Brooklyn, New York.

+In the beginning of the video, Morissette is at a gas station, walking to her automobile with a cup of coffee in her hand.
+She then drives her car through a winter landscape, and she begins to sing the song's first verse.
+During the chorus, a second Morissette appears in the backseat on the passenger side, wearing a green sweater and singing euphorically.
+After the first chorus, a third version appears in the backseat on the driver's side, wearing a yellow sweater and braided hair.
+This version sings and eats simultaneously.
+In the second verse, a fourth and final version appears in the front passenger seat, wearing a red sweater.

+During the second chorus, the red-sweater version climbs out of the window while the car is still moving and nearly hits a bridge, but smiles afterward.
+The camera then returns to the driving Morissette; after the breakdown, she removes her beanie, tosses it into the backseat, and sings more forcefully alongside the others.
+In the outro, she continues driving through the winter landscape until she looks at the dashboard surprised as the vehicle comes to a stop, possibly due to running out of gas.
+She exits the vehicle and walks away, only to find that the other versions of herself have disappeared.

-In an interview for Vogue in 2015, Morissette revealed that her clothes in the video reflected the personalities of each character.
-The driver in a red knit beanie was the one in control, "the responsible one".
-The spunky character, who Morissette refers to as the “quirkster,” wears a yellow sweater with a crown of long swaying braids.
-Morissette liked the braids so much that she would often wear them on stage.
-The passenger-seat girl wearing a deep red sweater and pajama-type pants was "the romantic—wistful and thoughtful and also the risk-taker".
-As for the girl head-banging in the backseat in green sweater, Morissette said; "The girl in green feels the most like the 'whole me'.
-The green sweater girl—fun and frolic-y.
-[She] gets into trouble—she's the girl you want with you when you are heading to a water park."
+In an interview for Vogue in 2015, Morissette explained that her clothes in the video reflect the personalities of each character.
+The driver, rearing a red knit beanie, was in control, the Morissette in a yellow sweater was the "quirkster".
+She wears braids because Morissette liked them so much that she would often wear them on stage.
+The passenger seat companion, who wears a red sweater and pajama-style pants, was "the romantic-wistful[,] thoughtful and also the risk-taker", while the last Morissette in green sweater is the closest representation of the real Morissette, describing her as "fun[ny] and frolic-y".